 The choir aims to offer a full and involving musical experience to our audiences, and we welcome new singers who want to contribute to that.
 Although originally started in the first half of the 20th century, the choir in its present form was formed in 1952 as Brockham Christ Church Music Society, later taking its present name.

 The choir itself consists of around 70 singers who come mainly from the Brockham and Dorking areas (though a number come from further afield).
 We don’t hold auditions, but we aim for a high standard.
 We warmly welcome new members to the choir, and encourage anyone with an interest in choral singing to contact us.
 Whilst previous choral experience is valuable, a love of singing and a desire to learn are more important.
 Also, new members would find it very useful to have either the ability to read music, or a good ear!
-Our subscriptions are currently £65 per year whilst the Covid-19 pandemic restricts our ability to hold normal rehearsals or performances.
+Our subscriptions are currently under review and will be confirmed at our AGM on 7 September.
 Subscriptions are currently free for under 25s in full-time education or unemployed.

 You can find further information on joining the choir here.